topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 $ python3 CDS_test.py
 ```
 This script configures GPIO89 as an input for the photoresistor sensor and GPIO83 as an output for the LED.
-When ambient light is detected, the terminal will print:
+When ambient light is detected, the terminal prints:
 ```
 sensor value: 0
 brightness detected.
 Turning on the LED.
 ```
 and the LED turns ON.
-When no light is detected, it will print:
+When no light is detected, it prints:
 ```
 sensor value: 1
 no brightness detected.
 Turning off the LED.
 ```
 and the LED turns OFF.
-To stop the script, press Ctrl+C.
+To stop the script, press **[Ctrl+C]**.
-When the script is terminated, both GPIO pins will be automatically unexported and cleaned up.
+When the script is terminated, both GPIO pins are automatically unexported and cleaned up.

 **Note**: GPIO83 and GPIO89 are used in this example.
-You may use other available GPIOs as needed.
-Ensure that the pin mapping aligns with the official 40-pin header layout of the D3-G board.
+You may use any available GPIO pin based on the 40-pin header layout of the TOPST D3-G board.
+Refer to the official pinout diagram for accurate pin selection.

 <br/><br/><br/>

 ### 7.1.7 Air Pollution Detection Sensor
-An air pollution detection sensor can be used to monitor the presence of harmful gases or particulate matter in the environment and output a digital signal via GPIO.
+An air pollution detection sensor can be used to monitor the presence of harmful gases or particulate matter in the environment and output a digital signal through GPIO.
-This section demonstrates how to connect and read input from an air pollution detection sensor using the D3-G board.
+This section demonstrates how to connect and read input from an air pollution detection sensor using the TOPST D3-G board.

 #### Step 1.
 Hardware Requirements
 - TOPST D3-G board (x1)